 - Don’t forget about the desktop.
 I’ve talked about it numerous times before, but companies like mine have invested countless dollars in training and traditional desktop programs.
 If we could throw this investment away — which we can’t — just to start over with a new set of apps and more training most people in my position would evaluate other alternatives instead of simply rolling out a desktop-less version of Windows.
 Look no further than my last post for my suggestions of how to evolve the desktop: ../windows-8-1-desktop-improvements/

-- Find my device: This is one of those features that have been baked into WindowsPhone from the very start.
+- Find my device: This is one of those features that has been baked into WindowsPhone from the very start.
 It’s part of the OS, no app is required.
+There are now similar offerings with the Find My iPhone and various Android apps.
 By going to Windowsphone.com you can login and lock, erase, ring (even if your phone is on silent), or geo-locate your device.
 I was surprised that Win8.0 didn’t have this, even more surprised it wasn’t included with 8.1.
 So until this happens us corporate types will need to keep paying for third party services like Computrace.

 - Bing Vision Services: Again, this is core WindowsPhone functionality that needs to be baked into Windows.next.
 This includes the music tagging services, bar code scanner, text translation, etc..